squinkylabs/Demo/demo-readme.md

 Lastly, we provided source code that can easily be reused for someone who wants to start a plugin "from code".
 The code has lots of comments in it that will hopefully make it easier for others to start writing VCV modules.

-For more on writing efficient plugins, aside from the excellent info in the VCV manual, [here is a paper on writing efficient plugins](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/efficient-plugins.md) which we wrote over a year ago.
+For more on writing efficient plugins, aside from the excellent info in the VCV manual, [here is a paper on writing efficient plugins](./docs/efficient-plugins.md) which we wrote over a year ago.
 It's badly in need of an update to reflect changes made in VCV Rack v1.0, but it has been a popular source of information for plugin developers and is well worth reading.

 ## Addendum

 We have updated some of the source code in response to suggestions from other developers.
-In some cases these changes were not propagated to Demo VCO2 and Demo VCO3 because we didn't want to re-test everything.
+In some cases, these changes were not propagated to Demo VCO2 and Demo VCO3 because we didn't want to re-test everything.

 Demo VCO1 now uses the VCV Rack SDK `clamp()` utility function to keep the frequency in a legal range, so the other VCOs probably have bugs at very high pitches because they lack that fix.